 As part of their investigation, the attorneys would like to hear from people who own this oven or oven/microwave combination and experienced overheating, display panel failure or other issues.

-To share your story, fill out the form on this page.
 Any information you provide can be helpful in determining whether the appliances suffer a defect and, if so, whether a class action lawsuit can be filed.

 What Problems Have Been Reported with the Bosch Ovens?